jonasjberg/jonasjberg.github.io/_posts/2016-11-17-css-preprocessors.markdown

 Tradeoffs
 ---------
-Some might say Gmail shouldn't be as buggy and take several seconds to load.
-Some might say sending _plain text_ over the internet is a problem solved way back in the 1970s.
+[Some might say][muratori-quality] webapps like Gmail shouldn't be as buggy and take so long to load.
+[Some might say][muratori-quality] sending _plain text_ over the internet is a problem solved way back in the 1970s.
+But even with contemporary computing power, much of modern software performs very bad.

+[Casey argues][muratori-quality] that _code quality_ isn't prioritized
-But _code quality_ is seldom the target priority -- rather, beating the competition to market with a "good enough" product is priority number one.
+-- beating the competition to market with a "good enough" product is the primary concern.

-Insanely slow and often buggy code seems to be considered a worthwhile tradeoff for ease and speed of development.
+Insanely slow and often buggy code seems to be considered a worthwhile sacrifice for ease and speed of development.
 Casey Muratori says this very eloquently [here][muratori-quality].

 However
 -------
 Getting to know the modern web development workflow and methodologies is *very interesting* and worthwhile.
 Even though I have no interest in pursuing a career in any kind of web development, the web is unavoidable at this point.
 Even as an electronics engineer, basic knowledge of scripting languages, html and CSS can help improve throughput.
 At the very least, the ability to maintain a strong online presence has become very important when hunting for employment..